Visualize Colors

 Figure 9: Non-HCL color spectrum compared to HCL colors, all with chroma of 65 and a luminosity of 60.

-See the manual by entering ?getColorsinto the R console to identify other available pre-defined sequences, such as also heat_hcl and terrain_hcl plus others, some of which are discussed later.
+See the manual by entering ?getColorsinto the R console to identify other available pre-defined sequences, such as heat_hcl and terrain_hcl, plus others, some of which are discussed later.

-Plotted colors change appropriate to the amount of change in the corresponding data values.
+Plotted colors change appropriately to the amount of change in the corresponding data values.

-The colors in a perceptually uniform palette, such as displayed by HCL colors, appropriately change corresponding to the changes in the magnitude of the data values.
-For example, the palette is not uniform if a small change in data values leads to a large change in the displayed colors.
-A perceptual non-uniform mapping of data to colors yields a distorted perception of the corresponding changes in the underlying data values.
+The colors in a perceptually uniform palette change in proportion to changes in the magnitude of the data values.
+A palette is perceptually non-uniform if a small change in data values produces a large apparent change in color, or if a large change in data values produces only a small apparent change in color.
+Such a mapping distorts the perception of corresponding changes in the underlying data.

-Figure 10 shows three examples of perceptual uniformity achieved with the lessR function getColors() applied to two pre-defined sets of colors.
-All three examples keep color saturation high, with chroma at 95, but vary luminance from 35 to 75.
-Obtain vibrant, rich hues from a high value of chroma and a low value of luminance, 35, as in Figure 10 (a).
-Obtain light, airy pastels from a high value of chroma coupled with a high value of luminance, 75, as in Figure 10 (c).
+Figure 10 shows three examples of perceptual uniformity achieved with the lessR function getColors() applied to two predefined sets of colors.
+All three examples keep chroma high at 95 but vary luminance from 35 to 75.
+A high value of chroma combined with lower luminance, as in Figure 10 (a), produces vibrant, rich hues.
+A high value of chroma combined with higher luminance, as in Figure 10 (c), produces light, airy pastels.

 getColors("rainbow_hcl", c=95, l=35)